mitchty/alpine-linux-ghc-bootstrap/README.md

 NOTE: This process is still a bit janky, I need to improve it at some point.

-# Will this go upstream into Alpine proper?

-Hoping to, I've submitted 8.0.1 as a new port for the testing repository.

 # Will you port 7.8.4?

 No. Too old and busted at this point.
 For arm 7.10.3 is too old and busted.
 Onwards and upwards!
+Besides, arm is one of the reasons for this port.

 # Will you port to i386?